PaulSlocum/3dplayer/README.md

 # 3dplayer
 ### 3D WebGL mp3 player using THREE.js and Web Audio API.

-In early development -- currently only play, pause, track, and stop buttons work, and it is not yet configured well for mobile.
+In early development -- most of the buttons now work, but needs some adjustments for mobile.
+Works on iPad.

 [Link to working project demo page](https://paulslocum.github.io/3dplayer/)